Environmental Resource Permits

 State 404 Program

-In 2018, the legislature passed a bill that gave the Department of Environmental Protection authority to begin the public rulemaking process to better protect the state’s wetlands and surface waters by assuming the federal dredge and fill permitting program under section 404 of the federal Clean Water Act within certain waters.
+In 2018, the legislature passed a bill that gave FDEP authority to begin the public rulemaking process to better protect the state’s wetlands and surface waters by assuming the federal dredge and fill permitting program under section 404 of the federal Clean Water Act within certain waters.
 The rulemaking process was completed on July 21, 2020.
 Through this process, Chapter 62-331, Florida Administrative Code, “State 404 Program,” was created to bring in the requirements of federal law not already addressed by the existing ERP program.
 Minor changes were also made to the ERP rules in Chapter 62-330, F.A.C., to facilitate assumption.
-Florida submitted its assumption package to the EPA on Aug.
+Florida submitted its assumption package to the Environmental Protection Agency (EPA) on Aug.
 20, 2020.